Location-Aware Pretraining for Medical Difference Visual Question Answering: Experiments

-The results demonstrate that our method outperforms the baselines across evaluation metrics, with particularly notable gains in BLEU-4 and CIDEr scores.
-Compared to the strongest baseline, our model achieves a relative improvement of 7.8\% in BLEU-4 and a substantial 24.4\% relative gain in CIDEr.
-Furthermore, we observe relative increases of 1.5\% in ROUGE-L and 7.6\% in METEOR score.
+The results show that our method consistently outperforms all baselines across evaluation metrics, with particularly large gains in BLEU‑4 and CIDEr.
+Relative to the strongest baseline, our model achieves a 7.8\% improvement in BLEU‑4 and a substantial 24.4\% gain in CIDEr, along with smaller but consistent improvements of 1.5\% in ROUGE‑L and 7.6\% in METEOR.

-Our approach offers distinct advantages over state-of-the-art baselines in terms of both inference and training efficiency.
-First, unlike ReAl \cite{10.1007/978-3-031-72086-4_61}, we eliminate the need for computing residual images or performing image registration.
-Instead, we rely on the vision encoder's learned representations to detect fine-grained abnormalities directly from the input pairs.
-Second, we outperform PLURAL \cite{cho2024pretraining} while using a significantly lighter training pipeline; whereas PLURAL requires massive multi-stage pre-training on natural and medical domains, our method achieves state-of-the-art results with a single, compute-efficient pre-training step.
+Beyond accuracy, our approach offers clear advantages in both training and inference efficiency.
+Unlike ReAL \cite{10.1007/978-3-031-72086-4_61}, it does not require explicit residual image computation or image registration, instead relying on learned visual representations to capture fine‑grained differences directly from paired inputs.
+In addition, our method outperforms PLURAL \cite{cho2024pretraining} while employing a significantly lighter training pipeline: whereas PLURAL relies on extensive multi‑stage pretraining across multiple domains, our approach achieves state‑of‑the‑art performance with a single, compute‑efficient pretraining stage.